 Do you require premiere status?

-We do not World, US or Southeast premiere status (although preferable and will be eligible for additional awards money).
-We DO however, require Nashville premiere status.
+We do not require World, US or Southeast premiere status (although preferable and will be eligible for additional awards money).
+We DO however, require Tennessee premiere status.

 Do you prefer DVD, Blu-ray or online screeners?